Your Questions Answered by Our Experts

-Mediation has a lot benefits for you and your family for example it reduces the cost of getting a divorce, it’s a lot quicker than going to court, it enables you and your partner to stay in control when making decisions about your children, family home and finances.
+Mediation has a lot of benefits for you and your family.
+For example, it reduces the cost of getting a divorce, it is a lot quicker than going to court and it enables you and your partner to stay in control when making decisions about your children, family home and finances.

 Who will keep my kids, following the divorce or separation?

-If an agreement cannot be reached, you will need to consider whether mediation is appropriate.
-If mediation is not appropriate then you can make an application for the court to decide the best arrangements for your children.
+If you and your partner cannot reach an agreement on where the children should live, you will need to consider whether mediation is appropriate.
+If mediation is not appropriate, then you can make an application for the court to decide the best arrangements for your children.

 The order will state in detail how the child’s time is to be divided.
-In most cases an order will specify that a child is to spend time with both parents but the amount of time spent which each parent may not be equal.
-However the order is a reflection of the equal status of both parents in the eyes on the court.
-Alternatively the court may decide the child is to live with one parent only and have contact with the other.
-In some cases it is appropriate for contact to be supervised or limited to indirect contact for examples by letters or cards.
+In most cases an order will specify that a child is to spend time with both parents, but the amount of time spent which each parent may not be equal.
+However, the order is a reflection of the equal status of both parents in the eyes on the court.
+Alternatively, the court may decide the child is to live with one parent only and have contact with the other.
+In some cases it is appropriate for contact to be supervised or limited to indirect contact, for examples by letters, cards, calls and video calls.